 From his Columbia Records debut at age 22 until his premature death at age 47, Lefty Frizzell stuck with a note-bending vocal style and honky tonk sound that earned the respect of his peers and the attention of future country and Western stars.

-Born William Orville Frizzell on March 21, 1928, the future Lefty was born in Corsicana, Texas and raised in Arkansas.
+Born William Orville Frizzell on March 21, 1928, the future Lefty was born in Corsicana, Texas and raised in El Dorado, Arkansas.
 At a formidable age, he discovered his parents' Jimmie Rodgers records.
 By his teenage years, his own case of the "Travelin' Blues" took hold.
-Young Lefty sharpened his skills by performing on the radio, in talent shows and at honky tonks across the Southwest.
+Young Lefty sharpened his skills by performing on regional radio stations, in talent shows and at honky tonks across the Southwest.

 "Hank and Lefty Raised My Country Soul"

-As big hits slowed down by the mid-'50s, Frizzell stayed true to his honky tonk roots.
-Whenever Nashville trends favored Frizzell's vision, he'd swiftly return to the top 10.
+As big hits slowed down by the mid-'50s, Frizzell ignored rockabilly and pop trends and stayed true to his honky tonk roots.
+Whenever Nashville's whims favored Frizzell's vision, he'd swiftly return to the Top 10.
 For example, when saga-songs like Marty Robbins' "El Paso" were all the craze, Frizzell found success with the original recording of the often-covered murder alibi "The Long Black Veil."

 The first decade of Frizzell's career alone influenced the future of popular music.
 Back then, he was a favorite of George Jones.
-Merle Haggard loved Lefty so much that he ended up owning his hero's custom Gibson J-200 guitar.
-In the rock world, Roy Orbison paid tribute to an old favorite by calling himself "Lefty Wilbury" during his time with '80s supergroup The Traveling Wilburys.
+Likewise, Haggard loved Lefty so much that he ended up owning his hero's custom Gibson J-200 guitar.
+On the rock end of Tennessee's popular music spectrum, Roy Orbison paid tribute to an old favorite by calling himself "Lefty Wilbury" during his time with '80s supergroup The Traveling Wilburys.

 Frizzell relocated from Los Angeles to Nashville in 1960 after his gig with California-based television show Town Hall Party ended.
-The hits slowed down in the new decade, aside from his final number one, 1964's "Saginaw, Michigan.”
+The hits slowed down in the new decade, aside from his final number one, 1964's "Saginaw, Michigan," and Top 20 country hit "She's Gone, Gone, Gone."
 Around this time, drinking problems started derailing the career of a still-young country singer.

 In retrospect, Frizzell's limited '70s output makes for his second most rewarding stretch of songs outside of the early '50s.
-Jimmy Buffett co-write "Railroad Lady," future Haggard album track "You, Babe," and even Gene Watson and Keith Whitley's neo-traditionalist rallying cry "I Never Go Around Mirrors" were among his final singles and overlap his exit from Columbia and short stay with ABC Records.
+"That's the Way Love Goes," Jimmy Buffett co-write "Railroad Lady," future Haggard album track "You, Babe," and even Gene Watson and Keith Whitley's neo-traditionalist rallying cry "I Never Go Around Mirrors" were among his final singles and overlap his exit from Columbia and short stay with ABC Records.
 In this time frame, his deeper, weathered voice added a new wrinkle to his trademark delivery.